Pathangi-Jatinshravan/infection/README.md

 (Many logins but short visits are not as strong of an indicator of engagement and volume of use.)

 3. Interactions: weight edges by total hours spent *together* (affinity).
-That way, if two users are active independently but use the site together infrequently, it might be okay to stop the infection from spreading at that node.
+That way, if two users are active independently but use the site together infrequently, it might be okay to stop the infection from spreading across that edge.
 (Fraction of total time spent on site during which user is working on an assigned playlist.)

 4. Should playlist length factor into edge weighting?